WELCOME TO GOLF LEMONADE!

 WHO ARE WE?

-We are a couple brothers that love to golf and have backgrounds in accounting, engineering, and number crunching.
-We love to solve problems, do research, and establish better processes which makes for thrilling party conversations :)
+We are Minnesotans that love to golf and have backgrounds in accounting, engineering, and number crunching.
+We love to solve problems, do research, and establish better processes.

 WHY DO WE NEED ANOTHER GOLF WEBSITE?

-Because it is a pain to rapidly find information about multiple golf courses in the Twin Cities.
+Because it is a pain to rapidly find information about multiple golf courses.
 We are all busy and want our info faster.
 We also want to see reviews that are actually helpful.
 Many of them are, but too often a few poorly done reviews throw off the total rating.
-We feel you should not have to read all 96 posts in the comment section to make a true determination on best place to make a tee time.
+We feel you should not have to read all 96 posts in a comment section to make a true determination on best place to make a tee time.
 We think once you use our site, you will see how easy it can be to do your search.

 WHICH GOLF COURSES ARE COVERED BY GOLF LEMONADE?